Kristina01111000/Drws_site/README.md

 -added first lesson to 4 element course
 	- i think we need a voice over for it
 	- is 25 slides too long for the first lesson?

+- I am going on a trip from saturday to wednesday, do you want to have a call next week?